aau-network-security/Haaukins-agent/README.md

   password: some-password-for-said-registry
 - serveraddress: ghcr.io # This registry has to be included, it is needed to get db docker image for the Apache Guacamole containers.
 A username and password can be added if used for challenge docker registry.
 ```
+Remember the config should be placed at `/$HOME/haaukins-agent/config/config.yml`

 ### Ports
 Wireguard uses UDP for it's connections.